-- 2.3.6 Ensure that the DSL or DP are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DP are not available.
-Staff should speak to a member of the Senior Leadership Team, or seek advice from the appropriate local safeguarding board's social care team (for example Cambridgeshire Multi-Agency Safeguarding Hub). - 2.3.7 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.8 Ensure every member of staff and every governor knows: - the name of the designated person/s and their role; - how to identify the signs of abuse and neglect; - how to pass on and record concerns about a pupil; - that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring child protection concerns to the DSL/DP; - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Inter Agency Procedures on the LSCB website; - their role in the early help process; - the process for making referrals to children's social care. - 2.3.9 Ensure all staff members undergo safeguarding and child protection training at induction.
-Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually. - 2.3.10 Ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - 2.3.11 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school website (paper copies of which are available upon request). - 2.3.12 Ensure that this policy is available publicly either via the school website: www.shelfordschool.org.uk or by other means. - 2.3.13 Where pupils are educated off-site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
+- 2.3.7 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.8 Ensure every member of staff and every governor knows: - the name of the designated safeguarding leads/deputies and their role; - how to identify the signs of abuse and neglect; - how to pass on and record concerns about a pupil; - that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring child protection concerns to the DSL/DDSL; - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Inter Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care. - 2.3.9 Ensure all staff members undergo safeguarding and child protection training at induction.
+Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually. - 2.3.10 Ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies.

+- 2.3.11 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school website. - 2.3.12 Ensure that this policy is available publicly either via the school website: https://shelfordschool.eschools.co.uk/website/policies/171318 or by other means. - 2.3.13 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
 Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school.